axel-t81/accofina-content-publishing/README.md

-# accofina-website
+# accofina-content publishing

+### Description
+Accofina publishes books, online tutorials, and other financial literacy tools.
+This repo is for the website, other software, and other material used in the business.

+### Initial Goal
-Repo for the new, updated Accofina website
+Store the code for the Accofina website.